January, EUROPEAN BMX RACING DECLINING?

 The town of Esselbach is located along the A3 from Frankfurt to Nurnberg, about 93 km from Frankfurt airport.
 The organizing clubs is the “RSV Esselbach” with contact person Mr. Jurgen Kuhn.
 The event will be organized at the BMX Track Esselbach, just outside the small town.
-In total 19 European countries were represented by over 1700 entries (approx. 200 more entries then during last years Europeans in Geneve-Switzerland).
+In total 19 European countries were represented with over 1700 entries (approx. 200 more entries then during last years Europeans in Geneve-Switzerland).
 On Friday all cruiser classes were run.
 In total 72 motos.
 The weather was great and atmosphere good.
 The track was o.k., but nothing special.
 It was the type of one line track.
-Riders competed in a “chain” when on the track.
+Riders competed in a “chain” (fllow the leader) when on the track.
 There was too less grand stand space.
 Only on one side of the track it was possible for the spectators/supporters to watch the races: many spectators had to stand on a hilly side of the track.
-During the finals in total about 2000 + spectators present.
+During the finals in total about 2000 + spectators were present.
 Almost no outside BMX spectators.

 After the racing was over on Friday, the Official Opening of this European Challenge and Championship took place on the track.